 Using functional magnetic resonance imaging, research in our lab asks how semantic knowledge can be selectively and flexibly retrieved.
 Illustrated here is increased activity in the left frontal operculum when healthy volunteers were asked to selectively retrieve an object’s name among competing alternatives (Kan & Thompson-Schill, 2004).

-If you are interested in participating in a study, for pay, please visit Experiments@Penn to view and sign up for available studies.
-(Registered members of the University of Pennsylvania community only)
+If you are interested in participating in a paid study please visit Penn Psych Experiments (SONA) to view and sign up for available studies.
+(Members of the University of Pennsylvania community only)